A family is in a severe auto accident that changes lives.

 The mountains and streams were breath taking.
 As you traveled closer to the bottom of the mountain chain the leaves were changing.
 There was bronze and russet orange, and red and golden delicious apples is how Mike described them.
 The river that ran along the road was lovely, the rushing water over small dams made the rocks underneath appear polished.

 When the sun filtered through the trees it was like an opening to Heaven, a celestial mirror shining on the water.
 Where the river runs into eddies, you could see the gills on a trout.
-A really fast man could reach in and have his pick for dinner.
-They had to stop at several places to let the kids climb on the rocks.
-Even though they held hands, Sarah was a wreck.
+A really fast guy could reach in and have his pick for dinner.
+They found several places to let the kids climb on rocks.
+Even though they all held hands, Sarah was a wreck as they all put their bare feet in the water's edge..

-"Danny, don't you dare let them get any closer, that river would carry them away."
+"Danny, don't you dare let them go any further!"

-"They'd be in safe hands, honey.
+"They'd be safe, honey.
 God wouldn't keep them.
-He has more important things to worry about."
+He has more important stuff to worry about."

 "Oh, you guys are a pain!"